onur-dogan/Production-Control-Project/README.md

 - [Routes](#page-routes)

 ## About
-**UAV Rental Project** is a project that allows users to manage aircraft production processes and part stock tracking
+**Production Control Project** is a project that allows users to manage aircraft production processes and part stock tracking

 ## Built With
 * [![Django][Django.com]][Django-url]